Pyogenics/WOTBSCPGFormat/docs/KA.md

 ## Body version `0x0001`

 A very basic archive where any given child is a pair of a string (the key) and some value.
+Check below for documentation on `KAPair`.

 ```cpp
 struct KABodyV0x0001 {